 Services are available for children and adolescents to help with behavioral, emotional, learning and relationship problems.
 Therapists work with children and teens on a variety of difficulties including attention and hyperactivity disorders, anxiety, depression, social skills problems, disobedience, aggression, adjustment to divorce and/or blended families and problems at school.
 Additionally, our therapists serve children and adolescents with Autism Spectrum Disorders.

 The Child and Adolescent Therapy team also welcomes parents/caregivers who seek help with the challenges of raising their children.
 Often, issues that affect one family member affect all.
 In these situations, therapists work with children, parents, and guardians to learn new ways of relating to each other.
 Topics may include a variety of issues such as disobedience, aggression, adjustment to changing family situations, or dealing with difficult family members.
-For more information about what to expect from family therapy, click here: What is Family Therapy?
+For more information about what to expect from family therapy: What is Family Therapy?

 Group therapy has been shown to be as effective as individual therapy in treating a wide variety of emotional, cognitive, and behavioral concerns.
 Additionally, the ability to grow together, through shared experiences, can be a powerful way to improve mental health and promote lasting change beyond the group setting.
-The CPSD offers two types of therapy groups.

 The CPSD offers a variety of therapy groups that, typically, meet one time per week.

 Assessment and therapy address different needs.
 Assessments are a time-limited process, designed to efficiently gather a large amount of information to render a diagnosis and treatment recommendations.
 The goal of therapy, on the other hand, is to provide treatment over a longer period of time.
 It is not necessary to complete an assessment before beginning therapy, though sometimes we may suggest this as a first step, to help us better understand your strengths and challenges, or to clarify appropriate treatment goals.